barbazul/1kfa/mod_guide_gm.md

 In that spirit, you are invited to visit `https://www.deckahedron.com/world/examples`.
-There, you will see examples of Deckahedron World being played.
-For all the author's attempt to make this document clear, brief, and unambiguous, those examples may do a better job of conveying just what Deckahedron World is and how it is played.
+There, you will see examples of 1kFA being played.
+For all the author's attempt to make this document clear, brief, and unambiguous, those examples may do a better job of conveying just what 1kFA is and how it is played.

 # First-time Players